Chirag1994/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/B. Product Funnel Analysis.md

 |------------|---------------|-------------------|-------------|---------------------|-----------|-----------|
 | 7 | Lobster | Shellfish | 1547 | 968 | 214 | 754 |

+#### Analysis of Product Performance Summary

+1. **Insights**:

+   - Shellfish Dominance: Both the product with the most views and the product with the most cart adds and purchases belong to the Shellfish category, indicating its popularity among customers.
+   - Lobster Dominance: The product with the most cart adds and purchases is Lobster, suggesting that it is not only popular but also highly sought-after for purchase among customers.
+   - Oyster Engagement: Although Oyster has the most views, it has a relatively lower number of cart adds and purchases compared to Lobster, indicating potential areas for improvement in conversion rate or marketing strategies.

 ### 2. Which product was most likely to be abandoned?

 ```sql